Bloggbild för: 7 tips to shorten your cold

 January 12, 2023 3 min reading

-Colds, viruses, and flu are especially easy to catch in winter.
+Colds, viruses, and flu are extra easy to catch in winter.
 If you get sick, what can you do to shorten the process?
-There are certain things that actually make a difference, here we give you our seven best tips.

-1. Clean food
+1. Clean Food

-During an illness, clean food is more important than ever to support the body's process.
-The body is out on the battlefield and "fighting" against the virus.
-We can give it ammunition such as vegetables in all colors and forms, sprouts, algae, berries, fruit, fermented vegetables, herbs, and spices.
-If you eat less or just want to have fruit for several days, you're helping your body focus on eliminating what shouldn't be there; it's not dangerous to have a reduced appetite for a week or two when the body is working hard.
+If you eat less or only want fruit for several days, you're helping your body focus on eliminating what shouldn't be there - it's no danger to have less appetite for a week or two when your body is working hard.

-2. Plenty of fluids
+2. Plenty of Fluids

 3. Rest and Sleep

-Air out your home and let in fresh air every day, especially in the bedroom.
-If possible, it can be nice to put your pillows outside in the cold for a while; particularly if you have a fever, it's soothing to have a cool pillow.
+If you have the opportunity, it can be nice to put your pillows outside in the cold for a while - especially if you have a fever, it's pleasant to have a cool pillow.

-5. Fresh air
+5. Fresh Air

-When you feel well enough to take a short walk, do so - fresh air strengthens our lungs.
-Spend some time in nature if you can and take deep breaths.
+When you feel well enough to take a short walk, do it - fresh air strengthens our lungs.

-• Oregano oil or Olive Leaf Extract – 2 fantastic herbs that support the body during illness or when needed throughout the year.
+• Oregano oil or Olive leaf extract – 2 fantastic herbs that support the body during illness or when needed throughout the year.

 • Garlic – as we all now know, garlic is rich in allicin.

-• Propolis – the bees' own "antibiotic" that defends them against bacteria, fungi, and viruses.
+• Propolis – the bee's own "antibiotic" that defends them against bacteria, fungi, and viruses.

 • Vitamin D – during ongoing illness, you can take 2500-5000 IU per day depending on how sick you are.

-• We also have several supplements with both vitamin D, zinc, and other ingredients in one tablet.
+• We also have some supplements with both vitamin D, zinc, and other ingredients in one tablet.
 One from Garden of Life that also contains Quercetin and consists of small tablets for those who find capsules difficult to swallow.
 And one from Enzymedica with vitamin D, zinc & elderberry plus vitamin C.

 • Vitamin C in the form of supplements or as berries.
 Camu Camu is fantastic.
 During ongoing illness, you can take 1000 mg of vitamin C up to four to six times per day.
 Very important during viral illness.

-7. Use essential oils
+7. Use Essential Oils

-2. Inhale the steam under a towel.
+2. Inhale the vapors under a towel.

 3**.
-NOTE** It's important to keep your eyes closed the entire time as it will otherwise sting severely.
-Essential oils suitable for this are peppermint or eucalyptus.
+NOTE** It's important to keep your eyes closed the entire time as it otherwise stings severely.

-You can also use essential oils in an aroma lamp, diffuser, or in a humidifier like Humio in your bedroom.
+You can also use essential oils in an aroma lamp, diffuser, or in a humidifier like Humio in the bedroom.
 This helps freshen the air and support breathing.
-Most essential oils work well here, depending on what you desire.

 • Lavender provides relaxation and calm.

-• Eucalyptus opens airways.
+• Eucalyptus opens the airways.

-• Cedar reduces stress.
+• Cedar oil reduces stress.

 We wish you a wonderful, healthy winter!
 Feel free to comment if you have more tips or questions.